Setting Up a Self Managed Super Fund: A Guide

 Starting Balance Considerations

-The decision to set up a Self Managed Super Fund (SMSF) should be based on its overall suitability, rather than solely focusing on the starting balance of the fund.
-While a lower starting balance may be suitable for individuals who are willing and capable of handling most of the administration and management themselves, it’s important to consider other factors as well.
+The choice to establish a Self Managed Super Fund (SMSF) should hinge on its overall appropriateness, rather than just the initial balance of the fund.
+While a smaller starting balance might work for those who are prepared and able to manage most of the administration and oversight themselves, it’s crucial to take other aspects into account.

-For example, an SMSF with a lower starting balance may still be feasible if there are plans to add additional assets to the fund in the future.
-This could include acquiring a business property, receiving an inheritance, or transferring funds from another superannuation account.
+For instance, an SMSF with a lower initial balance could still be viable if there are intentions to contribute more assets to the fund later on.
+This might involve purchasing a business property, receiving an inheritance, or moving funds from another superannuation account.
 On the other hand, a higher starting balance may not be the best option if it doesn’t align with the trustee’s objectives, financial situation, or long-term needs.

 When assessing the suitability of an SMSF based on the starting balance, it’s crucial to take into account the trustee’s willingness and ability to effectively manage the fund, potential growth opportunities, and broader investment strategies.